 This website contains adult material and is only suitable for those 18 years or older.
 Click Enter only if you are at least 18 years of age.or Exit

-Terpenes refer to chemical compounds found in plants and certain insects, which account for the plant or animal’s distinctive fragrances.
-In addition to giving a plant its unique flavors, terpenes also attract pollinators while offering protection against herbivores.
-Although most plants usually contain one specific aroma, a plant can have hundreds of different terpenes.
-For instance, cannabis contains more than 120 terpenes, mostly around the plant’s buds.
+The answer is a class of chemicals called terpenes.
+Terpenes are a chemical compound found in a wide-array of organic life, and can account for distinctive fragrances.
+As flavor and aroma are closely associated phenomena, terpenes can account for both.
+Although most plants usually contain one specific aroma, they can have hundreds of different terpenes.
+Certain cannabis strains contain more than 120 terpenes, mostly around the plant’s buds.

 If you observe a cannabis plant closely, you’ll notice the crystalline hairs covering the plant’s buds.
 The buds are what you smoke when you smoke flower, and good bud is very sticky and hairy.
 These hairs are known as trichomes and they produce terpenes, terpenoids, flavonoids, and cannabinoids, the compounds largely responsible for marijuana’s effects.

 Many people often use the terms 'terpenes' and 'terpenoids' interchangeably.
 However, they don't precisely denote the same thing.

 Terpenes are hydrocarbons (compounds that comprise carbon and hydrogen), whereas terpenoids are hydrocarbons that have been chemically modified by various methods, such as oxygenation.
 Basically, terpenoids are modified terpenes.
 Some terpenes are modified by heat and other by chemical processes, both naturally and in the lab.
-But since most marijuana products mention terpenes instead of terpenoids, and since terpenoids are just a class of terpenes, we will use the two terms interchangeably throughout the post.
+But since most marijuana products mention terpenes instead of terpenoids, and since terpenoids are just a class of terpenes, we will simply discuss terpenes in this article.

-As we’ve already indicated, the primary function of terpenes is giving a plant its distinctive flavors.
-When you consume cannabis, terpenoids are the compounds that determine how extracts from the plant smell and taste.
+The primary function of terpenes is giving a plant its distinctive flavors.
+When you consume cannabis, terpenes are the compounds that determine how extracts from the plant smell and taste.
 In addition to their flavor-enhancing abilities, terpenes also deliver specific therapeutic effects.
 Terpenes work synergistically with cannabinoids to provide compounded therapeutic benefits known as the entourage effect.

-The entourage effect is a theory that suggests that cannabis users can achieve optimal benefits by consuming products containing a maximum number of compounds from the plant.
+The entourage effect is the theory that cannabis users achieve optimal benefits by consuming products containing a maximum number of compounds from the plant.
 You’ll mostly experience the entourage effect when you use full-spectrum cannabis products that contain a wide range of cannabinoids, terpenes, and flavonoids.
 That’s why buying weed that’s just high in THC but not much else isn’t as good of a deal as it sounds.
 While THC and CBD are great and all, terpenes are the unsung hero of marijuana’s best effects.

-Now, choosing the best terpenes comes down to understanding the specific strains that abound in these compounds.
-The following are some of the common terpenes in cannabis, along with their distinct effects and strains where they occur.
+Now, choosing the best terpenes comes down to understanding which strains have the most of which types.
+The following are the most common terpenes in cannabis, along with their distinct effects and strains where they occur.

 It produces sedative effects, making it an excellent compound for people struggling with stress, anxiety, and insomnia.
 In addition to cannabis, you can also find myrcene in plants like basil, thyme, lemongrass, and mangoes.